terrcin/terrcin.github.io/_posts/2016-01-17-postgres-uuid-primary-keys-in-phoenix.md

 end
 {% endhighlight %}

 To then get Ecto in Phoenix using database generated UUIDs isn't straight forward as it doesn't support this, only client side generation is.
+After a bit of research I've found you can get database generated primary keys used, but it's a bit of a hack.

 Reading the [Ecto.Schema](http://hexdocs.pm/ecto/Ecto.Schema.html#content) docs shows how straight forward is it to switch the default primary and foreign key types to `:uuid`.
-After a bit of research you can get database generated primary keys used, but it's a bit of a hack.

-The primary problem is that this line in `MyApp.Web.Model` will cause Ecto to generate the primary_key client side and send that in the `insert` statements:
+The problem is that this line in `MyApp.Web.Model` will cause Ecto to generate the primary_key client side and send that in the `insert` statements:

 {% highlight elixir %}
 @primary_key {:id, :binary_id, autogenerate: true}